 Yildiz Palace Entrance Fee 2023

 Yildiz Palace entrance fee is 20 Turkish Liras.
 If you want to visit Yıldız Tile and Porcelain Factory, you need to pay 30 TL extra fee.
-Istanbul Museum Pass is valid here.
+Museum Pass Istanbul is valid here.
+Ticket prices and visiting hours for Yildiz Palace were last updated on January 1, 2023.

 9. Beylerbeyi Palace

 Beylerbeyi Palace is located on the Asian side of Istanbul.
-Built in the 19th century, the palace is located in a very beautiful place on the shores of the Bosphorus.
+Built in the 19th century, the palace is located in a very beautiful spot on the shores of the Bosphorus.
 Since this palace is not well known by tourists, it is usually noticed during a cruise on the Bosphorus.

 Beylerbeyi Palace was used as a summer palace by the Ottoman sultans for a while.
 It later became a guest house for high profile visitors.
 Among the celebrities who stayed in the palace is French Empress Eugénie de Montijo.

 Beylerbeyi Palace Opening Hours 2023

 Beylerbeyi Palace opening hours is are from 09:00 to 18:00.
 Please note that the ticket office will be closed 60 minutes prior to closing times.
 Beylerbeyi Palace is closed to visitors on Mondays.

 Beylerbeyi Palace Entrance Fee 2023

 Beylerbeyi Palace entrance fee is 90 Turkish Lira.
 You can visit all palace sections with a single ticket.
-Istanbul Museum Pass is not valid here.
+Museum Pass Istanbul is valid here.
+Ticket prices and visiting hours for Beylerbeyi Palace were last updated on January 1, 2023.

 10. Kariye Mosque (Chora Church)

 Kariye Mosque was a monastery church known as Chora Church during the Byzantine period.
 The church, which was converted into a mosque during the Ottoman period, served as a museum for 85 years in the republic period.

-Kariye Museum, like Hagia Sophia, has been converted into a mosque since 2020.
+Kariye Museum, like Hagia Sophia, has been converted back into a mosque since 2020.
 The most important feature of this building is that the best preserved mosaics from the Byzantine period are here.

 The mosaics inside Kariye describe the life of Virgin Mary and Jesus.
 The mosaics are from the 14th century and depict biblical scenes.